treefrogframework/treefrog-framework/docs/user-guide/en/install/index.md

 By specifying various options, you can customize to suit your environment.

-Options available on Windows using “Configure option”:
+Options available on Windows using "Configure option":

 ```
  > configure --help